 DEFEND THE ECHR

-The European Convention on Human Rights (ECHR) is the framework that has put our human rights into law for over 70 years.
-But proposed changes to how the courts apply the ECHR would open the door to a slow erosion of the safety net that we all rely on.
-We’re calling on the UK Government to oppose any changes that will water down people’s rights and to defend the framework that protects us all — now and for the future.
+The European Convention on Human Rights (ECHR) has put our human rights into law for over 70 years, but proposed changes could open the door to a slow erosion of the freedoms we all rely on.
+We’re calling on the UK Government to oppose any changes that will water down people’s rights and defend the framework that protects us all — now and for the future.

 WHAT IS THE ECHR?